vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 - ~137 abilities with full or partial working implementations (+11 combined sessions today)
 - ~177 abilities with detailed TODO documentation explaining what's needed

+**Current Status**: All abilities that can be implemented with existing handler infrastructure have been completed.
+The remaining 177 abilities require battle engine infrastructure that doesn't exist yet (see below).

 The majority of un-implemented abilities require infrastructure that doesn't exist yet:
 - Weather system (effectiveWeather, field.isWeather)
 - Forme change system (formeChange, species tracking)